genilab/genilab.github.io/knowledge.md

 > Please reach out to [Dr. Koch](https://www.fau.edu/engineering/directory/faculty/koch/) to request for a TUTORIAL in your Department and/or Group.

-* [**TUTORIAL - Generative Intelligence in Academic Projects**](./pdfs/TUTORIAL%20Generative%20Intelligence%20in%20Academic%20Projects.pdf): introduces the core concepts, capabilities, and practical applications of Generative Intelligence in scientific research, with a special focus on multi-disciplinary projects.
+* [TUTORIAL - Generative Intelligence in Academic Projects](./pdfs/TUTORIAL%20Generative%20Intelligence%20in%20Academic%20Projects.pdf): introduces the core concepts, capabilities, and practical applications of Generative Intelligence in scientific research, with a special focus on multi-disciplinary projects.

-* [**TUTORIAL - Generative Intelligence and Business**](./pdfs/TUTORIAL%20Generative%20Intelligence%20and%20Business%20.pdf): this tutorial demonstrate how Generative Intelligence Systems operate to reshape business processes, open new business opportunities, and augment or create innovative applications.
+* [TUTORIAL - Generative Intelligence and Business](./pdfs/TUTORIAL%20Generative%20Intelligence%20and%20Business%20.pdf): this tutorial demonstrate how Generative Intelligence Systems operate to reshape business processes, open new business opportunities, and augment or create innovative applications.

-* [**TUTORIAL - Generative Intelligence and Software Development Lifecycles**](./pdfs/TUTORIAL%20Generative%20Intelligence%20and%20Business%20.pdf): examines how GenAI transforms traditional and modern software development processes, current perceptions of GenAI in software development, and impact for developers, solution architects, and startup founders.
+* [TUTORIAL - Generative Intelligence and Software Development Lifecycles](./pdfs/TUTORIAL%20Generative%20Intelligence%20and%20Business%20.pdf): examines how GenAI transforms traditional and modern software development processes, current perceptions of GenAI in software development, and impact for developers, solution architects, and startup founders.

-* [**TUTORIAL - Generative Intelligence and Large Generative Models**](./pdfs/TUTORIAL%20Generative%20AI%20and%20Large%20Generative%20Models.pdf): revises the concepts and applications of Generative Artificial Intelligence, Large Generative Models, Agentic Frameworks, and Multi-Agent Systems.
+* [TUTORIAL - Generative Intelligence and Large Generative Models](./pdfs/TUTORIAL%20Generative%20AI%20and%20Large%20Generative%20Models.pdf): revises the concepts and applications of Generative Artificial Intelligence, Large Generative Models, Agentic Frameworks, and Multi-Agent Systems.